 - CO1.
 Demonstrate an understanding of the design of the functional units of a digital computer system. - CO2.
 Design micro instructions for different kinds of CPU organizations with proper understanding of instruction formats and addressing modes - CO3.
 Write assembly language programs using 8086 microprocessor with the knowledge of pin diagram, registers and instruction formats of 8086 microprocessor. - CO4.
 Identify different hardware components associated with the memory and I/O organization of a computer - CO5.
-Differentiate different parallel processing architectures a.
-Write an Assembly Language Program (ALP) to print numbers from 0 to 9 b.
-Write an Assembly Language Program (ALP) to check whether a given number is even or odd.
+Differentiate different parallel processing architectures

 - a.
 Architecture of 8086 microprocessor - b.
-Instruction Set of 8086 microprocessor
+Instruction Set of 8086 microprocessor - Week 2: - a.

-- a.
 Write a program to display string "Computer Science and Engineering". - b.
 Write an Assembly Language Program (ALP) to display multiple strings line by line. - c.
 Write an Assembly Language Program (ALP) to find the maximum of three numbers.